icopy-site/awesome/docs/awesome/static-analysis.md

 - [rust-audit](https://github.com/Shnatsel/rust-audit) - Audit Rust binaries for known bugs or security vulnerabilities.
 This works by embedding data about the dependency tree (Cargo.lock) in JSON format into a dedicated linker section of the compiled executable.
 - [rustfix](https://github.com/rust-lang/rustfix) - Read and apply the suggestions made by rustc (and third-party lints, like those offered by clippy).
 - [rustfmt](https://github.com/rust-lang/rustfmt) - A tool for formatting Rust code according to style guidelines.
+- [RustViz](https://github.com/rustviz/rustviz) - RustViz is a tool that generates visualizations  from simple Rust programs to assist users in better  understanding the Rust Lifetime and Borrowing mechanism.
+It generates SVG files with graphical indicators that integrate  with mdbook to render visualizations of data-flow in Rust programs.
 - [warnalyzer](https://github.com/est31/warnalyzer) - Show unused code from multi-crate Rust projects